 As we approach the obligatory day of gratitude in the U. S., some of you may not feel particularly grateful.
 I understand.
 I faced an entire decade of challenges when my heart wasn’t overflowing with gratitude.
-I just wanted it to all go away.
+I just wanted it – all the challenges – to all go away.

 There are countless reasons why you might not feel grateful at the moment: